 Administering elections is a diverse interaction of federal, state, and local governments and priorities (Hale and Slaton 2008).
 These interactions include the private sector as election offices rely on equipment and supply vendors to manage voter registration, administer election conduct, and secure data and information.
 These mission-critical tasks have raised calls to better understand who LEOs are, how they are prepared and supported by those outside the local jurisdiction, and what resources help them to meet the challenges of modern election administration.
+For this paper we focus on the first question: Who is the American LEO?
+We will also review data on the tasks and resource issues that LEOs face in the administration of elections.

-For this paper we focus on official in this context as that refers to the state level election official such as a Secretary of State.
+&lt;sup>2We surveyed the chief local election officials in these surveys.
+We are careful not to use the term chief election official in this context as that refers to the state level election official such as a Secretary of State.
 In our survey we did screen to ask that if the respondent was, "the local official responsible for administering elections in your jurisdiction"